 Beresford Lounge, Sauchiehall Street

-It’s time to step back in time to the Roaring 20’s at Beresford Lounge.
-Situated at the former Beresford Hotel, the beautiful art deco building has been given a revamp, transforming into a new speak-easy bar, restaurant and nightclub.
-Whether you’re looking to sip on a delicious cocktail or two, indulge in the finest Scottish cuisine or dance the night away, you will no doubt have a good time.
+It’s time to step back in time to the Roaring 20s at Beresford Lounge.
+Situated at the former Beresford Hotel, the beautiful art deco building has been given a revamp, transforming it into a new speak-easy bar, restaurant and nightclub.
+Whether you’re looking to sip on a delicious cocktail or two, indulge in the finest Scottish cuisine or dance the night away, there’s no doubt you’ll have a good time.

 Ralph & Finns, St Vincent Place